What to do after your Gum Grafting Surgery

 We have put together a list of post-operative instructions for those who have recently undergone gum grafting surgery or are looking to have it.
 In this guide, we outline what to do after surgery.

 Keep biting on the gauze immediately after surgery for 20-30 minutes to stop the bleeding.
 If bleeding persists place another gauze pad and bite down for an additional 30 minutes.
-However try to avoid continually changing the gauze as this will disturb the surgical site and may result in more bleeding.
+Change the gauze as required.

 If treatment has been completed under sedation or you have taken anti-anxiolytic medication, a responsible adult will need to drive you home and accompany you for the rest of the day until you are fully recovered from the effects of the medication.